HaxeFoundation/haxelib/www/documentation-files/creating-a-haxelib-package.md

 * Ready to test: Zip the current directory, and use `haxelib install my_test_haxelib.zip` to try the final version.
 * Submit:
   1. If you don't already have a haxelib account you need to [register an account with haxelib](https://lib.haxe.org/documentation/using-haxelib/#register). **Please use a strong unique password for security reasons!**
   2. You can run `haxelib submit my_test_haxelib.zip` to submit the zip file to haxelib.
-Alternatively you can run `haxelib submit` without a zip file to have haxelib zip and submit the current directory.
+Alternatively you can run `haxelib submit .` without a zip file to have haxelib zip and submit the current directory.